rand3289/OutNet/readme.md

 * Another significant service is a public key rating system.
 Rating service lays at the center of trust in a distrubuted system.
 You should be able to rate your interactions with owners of a public key.
 Intention of this service is different than the "Web of trust" (https://en.wikipedia.org/wiki/Web_of_trust).
 In OutNet the key comes first and the name is secondary.
 The name is not important unless verified through personal communication.
 The rating does not state if you know the entity or entity's name in real life.
 It rates a specific type of transaction/interaction you had.
 For example an instance of a running OutNetList service can be rated.
 An internet purchase of an item description signed by a key can be rated.
 A software/release signed by a key can be rated.
 Securyty (virus/trojan free) of the content can be ensured by the rating service.
 Software or content releases have to be signed by a private key of the author.
 Authors's public keys in turn will be rated by users.
 The way you trust in Microsoft, Google or Apple's content distribution system, individual authors have to earn your thrust in their public keys.
 Rating should always contain a subject as described in OutNetExchange since an owner of a key can provide multiple services.
 For example sell items or services and at the same time distribute free software.
 His web store should not be rated highly just because he makes great freeware video games.

-* OutNetSearch service is used to index information (subjects+content) distributed by local services and share it with other search services or local distributed services.
-For example, query data collected by OutNetList by service type / by timestamp (all information newer than t seconds) / by other OutNetList service "public key" or "public key hash".
+* OutNetSearch service is used to index information (keys, subjects, content) distributed by local services and share it with other search services or local distributed services.
+For example, query data collected by local OutNetList.
+Query local or remote OutNetDir services.
+Return node IP:port information by service type or timestamp.
+Return OutNetList service IP:port by "public key".
 The later will allow you to find/access the services a particular public key owner provides.

 * Authentication service is needed to enable seamless authentication on any conventional (server based) internet resource using your public/private key pair.
 Similar to authentication via amazon/google/yahoo/facebook.

 * Cryptocurrency payment system?

+----------------------------------------  Feb 16, 2021  ---------------------------------------
+Should there be ONE service named OutNet?
+Should the OutNetList SignedMessage include a list of services instead of pointing to OutNetDir?

+Types of responses (list of IPs are always limited by query's range):
+* list of local services
+* list of IP:port:age
+* list of local services + list of IP:port:age
+should the following be unsigned responses?
+* list of [IP:port:age + remote public key + list of remote services] where keys are NOT empty.
+* list of [IP:port:age + remote public key + one remote service] query by service type. (return list of remote services?)
+* list of [IP:port:age + one remote service] query by service type.
+* [IP:port:age + list of remote services] query by public key.
+* list of IP:port:age.  query by age (age range?)

+* use a bit field for what to return in response? call it query type:
+    + local public key  (LKEY)
+    + current datetime (TIME)
+    + local service list (LSVC)
+    + local service list limited by service type/protocol (LSVCL)  [REMOVE???]
+    + counts of filtered records, IP:port:age, non-null public keys, local services, remote services etc...
+(COUNTS)

+    + IP   (IP)
+    + port (PORT)
+    + age  (AGE)
+    + remote public key (RKEY)
+    + remote service list (RSVC)
+    + remote service list limited by service type/protocol (RSVCL)

+    + signature (sign the whole message) (SIGN) (setting SIGN sets LKEY bit)

+* accept a list of parameters limiting a query:
+    + index range of (IP,PORT,AGE,RKEY,RSVC) ex: [0-500] to be able to retrieve n records at a time (RANGE)
+    + range of age?
+    + remote public key NOT empty ( can there be multiple keys? use key count?)
+(RKEYC)
+    + remote service list NOT empty ( use Remote Service Count) (RSVCC)
+    + local service list NOT empty  ( use Local  Service Count) (LSVCC) [REMOVE???]

+    + remote service type/protocol exact string match
+    + local service type/protocol exact string match [REMOVE???]
+    + remote public key exact string match

+* For operators greater/less/equal allowed operands are RANGE, AGE, RKEYC, IP, PORT, RSVCC, [LSVCC]
+* For operator string equal allowed operands are RKEY, RSVC, [LSVC]
+* Examples: RKEYC_GT_0 or LSVCC_LT_10 or RSVC_EQ_HTTP or FILTER=RANGE_GT_500,RANGE_LT_900
+* Create actual methods to filter records named RKEYC_GT(uint32 count) etc... switch() on the name of the function as if it was a uint64.

+* "query type" defines response format
+* Query parameters define the subset of the returned information
+* Requiring "query type" allows for protocol extension/versioning.
+* Handle "query type" internally as a 64 bit unsigned int.
+* If any of the received bit fields or query parameters are not defined, they are ignored